andy-byers/CalicoDB/doc/doc.md

 // Perform a commit.
 s = db->commit();
 if (s.is_ok()) {
-    // Changes are safely on disk (in the WAL, and maybe partially in the database).
-If we crash from
-    // here on out, the changes will be reapplied from the WAL the next time the database is opened.
+    // If the DB was opened in "sync" mode, then all work performed up to this point will persist if
+    // the program crashes.
+If the DB was opened in default (not "sync") mode, then it is possible that
+    // some fixed number of transactions will be lost if the program crashes (this depends on when the
+    // last checkpoint operation was run).
 }
 ```